Book of Isaiah: Historical context

 The historic Isaiah ben Amoz lived in the Kingdom of Judah during the reigns of four kings from the mid to late 8th-century BCE.
-During this period, Assyria was expanding westward from its origins in modern-day northern Iraq towards the Mediterranean, destroying first Aram (modern Syria) in 734–732 BCE, then the Kingdom of Israel in 722–721, and finally subjugating Judah in 701.
+During this period, the Neo-Assyrian Empire was expanding westward from its origins in Upper Mesopotamia towards the Mediterranean, destroying first Aram-Damascus in 734–732 BCE, then the Kingdom of Israel in 722–721 (the "Assyrian captivity"), and finally subjugating Judah in 701.

 Proto-Isaiah is divided between verse and prose passages, and a currently popular theory is that the verse passages represent the prophecies of the original 8th-century Isaiah, while the prose sections are "sermons" on his texts composed at the court of Josiah a hundred years later, at the end of the 7th century.

-The conquest of Jerusalem by Babylon and the exile of its elite in 586 BCE ushered in the next stage in the formation of the book.
+The conquest of Jerusalem by the Neo-Babylonian Empire and the exile of its elite in 586 BCE, the "Babylonian captivity", ushered in the next stage in the formation of the book.
 Deutero-Isaiah addresses himself to the Jews in exile, offering them the hope of return.
-This was the period of the meteoric rise of Persia under its king Cyrus the Great – in 559 BCE he succeeded his father as ruler of a small vassal kingdom in modern eastern Iran, by 540 he ruled an empire stretching from the Mediterranean to Central Asia, and in 539 he conquered Babylon.
+This was the period of the meteoric rise of Persis under Cyrus the Great; in 559 BCE, he succeeded his father as ruler of a small vassal kingdom in what is now eastern Iran, and by 540 he ruled the Achaemenid Empire, which stretched from the Mediterranean to Central Asia, and in 539, he conquered Babylon, ending the Neo-Babylonian Empire.
 Deutero-Isaiah's predictions of the imminent fall of Babylon and his glorification of Cyrus as the deliverer of Israel date his prophecies to 550–539 BCE, and probably towards the end of this period.

-The Persians ended the Jewish exile, and by 515 BCE the exiles, or at least some of them, had returned to Jerusalem and rebuilt the Temple.
+The Persians ended the Jewish exile, and by 515 BCE, the exiles, or at least some of them, had returned to Jerusalem and rebuilt the Temple.
 The return, however, was not without problems: the returnees found themselves in conflict with those who had remained in the country and who now owned the land, and there were further conflicts over the form of government that should be set up.
 This background forms the context of Trito-Isaiah.